ahsanulks/finance-tracker/README.md

 - Data format assumptions:
   - The CSV file follows a structured format.
   - The amount field uses negative values for expenses and positive values for income.
+- Condition assumptions:
+  - If no transactions are found, the program will return an error.

 ## Design Decision
 ### Architecture Design